codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 	</details>

-1. Create a new custom slot for plan name with 2 supported values: `basic` and `premium` and add it to the intent as slot `planName`.
+1. Create a new custom slot for plan name with 2 supported values: `basic` and `premium` and add it to the intent as slot `YourIntials_planName`.

 	<details>
 	<summary><strong> Expand for detailed instruction </strong></summary><p>